 If you’re waiting too long to get paid by your customers

 If you have customers who take up to three months to pay, you could be turning your AR into upfront assets.
 While it’s not necessarily uncommon to wait 30, 60 or even 90 days for your slower-paying customers to pay, this kind of delay puts a lot of pressure on your business.

 If you’re spending far too much time running credit checks and collections

 Factoring with the right partner means investing in risk mitigation as a value-added bonus, which is to say that your factoring company will offer unlimited free credit checks on current and prospective customers to help you better vet who you’re working with.
 This will help you take on only the best contracts.
 As you grow your business, the sheer number of hours you spend on credit research, invoice processing, and collections add up, and when you work with a transportation factoring company they will provide you back office support in the form of collecting invoices on your behalf.

 If you are turning down customers with long payment terms

 Factoring your freight bills opens up new opportunities for companies of any size, from start-ups to large companies looking to further expand.
 Knowing that you can factor customer invoices at a discount means you don’t need to turn down any customer — regardless of the length of their payment terms.

 Transportation Factoring Offers a Quick and Simple Application Process

 Getting approved for transportation factoring is a much quicker process than getting approved for a traditional bank loan and is far cheaper than online cash advances.
-Even if your trucking company has been previously turned down by some lenders based on a lack of collateral or a less-than-stellar credit history, you can get set up with a factoring company right away.
+Even if your trucking company has been previously turned down by some lenders based on a lack of collateral or a less-than-stellar credit history, you can get set up with a factoring company trademark registration right away.